 That did not, in the end, prove to be true.

 Ever-more-numerous were the transmogrifications.
-If anything, people thought that the problem must lie in insufficient eagerness, or a deficiency of faith, and they began, quite literally, leaping in the pond in a frantic surge of osculation.
+If anything, people thought that the problem must lie in insufficient eagerness, or a deficiency of faith, and they began, quite literally, leaping into the pond in a frantic surge of osculation.
 Now it is a kingdom of frogs, all fighting each other constantly for a mouthful of flies.

 II.
 Or perhaps: